CommunityHoneyNetwork/chn-docs/docs/rdphoney.md

 ## Example rdphoney.sysconfig file

-Prior to starting, RDPhoney will parse some options from `/etc/sysconfig/rdphoney` for RedHat-base or `/etc/default/rdphoney` for Debian-based systems or containers.
+Prior to starting, RDPhoney will parse some options from `/etc/default/rdphoney` for Debian-based systems or containers.
 The following is an example config file:

 ```
-# This file is read from /etc/sysconfig/rdphoney or /etc/default/rdphoney
+# This file is read from /etc/default/rdphoney
-# depending on the base distro
 #
 # This can be modified to change the default setup of the rdphoney unattended installation